Heavy Manufacturing of Power Plants

 Parent company Objedinennye Mashinostroitelnye Zavody (OMZ – Uralmash-Izhora Group, or OAO OMZ) itself is the largest heavy industry company in Russia, and has a wide shareholding but is controlled by Gazprom.
 OMZ was founded in 1996 as the Ural Heavy Machinery Works.
 It specializes in engineering, production, sales and maintenance of equipment and machines for the nuclear power, oil and gas, and mining industries, and also in the production of special steels and equipment for other industries.
 Izhorskiye Zavody became part of the company in 1999, and Skoda Steel (incorporating forging and foundry sections) and Skoda JS joined in 2004.
 Skoda Steel was renamed Pilsen Steel in 2007.
 See Europe section for these.

-Atomenergomash (AEM) was set up in 2006 as a holding company, part of Atomenergoprom under Rosatom, to gain control of the supply chain for new plants.
-It claims to be the leading company in Russia for major components of nuclear power plants, controlling over 40 facilities, and to be the only Russian source of steam generators for nuclear plants, through ZiO-Podolsk and more recently Petrozavodskmash.
+Atomenergomash (AEM) under Rosatom now claims to be the leading company in Russia for major components of nuclear power plants, controlling over 40 facilities, and to be the only Russian source of steam generators for nuclear plants, through ZiO-Podolsk and more recently Petrozavodskmash, which supplies some components to be finished at ZiO-Podolsk.
+Petrozavodskmash supplied the steam generator shells for Novovoronezh II and Leningrad II, to ZiO-Podolsk.
 In 2009, 62% of its US$ 505 million turnover was in nuclear equipment.
 In September 2012 its order book stood at RUR 140 billion, and it expected 2012 revenue of RUR 60 billion.

-AEM has taken steps to diversify its source of supply from OMZ.
-It is developing its own capacity to make VVER pressure vessels, principally so far through Petrozavodskmash and EMSS in Ukraine, both of which are subsidiaries acquired in 2010.
+AEM-Technology is developing its own capacity to make large VVER pressure vessels, until 2015 the monopoly preserve of OMZ's Izhorskiye Zavody.
+Production so far has been mainly through Petrozavodskmash and EMSS in Ukraine, both of which are subsidiaries acquired in 2010, but since 2012 Atommash in the Volga region has come on line and delivered Rosatom/ AEM’s first large VVER pressure vessel in 2015.
 AEM claims to have provided equipment for 13% of nuclear plants worldwide, and to be the unique producer of steam generators for Russian nuclear plants, of reactor vessels for fast neutron reactors, and of the main circulating pumps for all Russian types of reactors.
+It also produces large transport casks for used fuel.

-Energomash-Atommash was established in 1973 at Volgodonsk as (then) principal nuclear equipment supplier.
-It began producing large-scale reactor components in 1977 including pressure vessels, internal reactor parts, and steam generators.
-In 1981 Atommash manufactured the first VVER-1000 reactor pressure vessel, which was shipped to South Ukrainian NPP.
+Atommash was established in 1973 at Volgodonsk, close to steel sources and with a major mooring berth accessible from the Volga-Don Canal, as (then) principal nuclear equipment supplier for Russia.
+Atommash began producing large-scale reactor components in 1977 including pressure vessels, internal reactor parts, and steam generators.
+In 1981 it manufactured the first VVER-1000 reactor pressure vessel, which was shipped to South Ukrainian NPP.
 Later, its products were supplied to Balakovo, Zaporozhie, Smolensk, Kalinin, Rovno and Khmelnitsky plants.
-By 1986, Atommash had produced 14 RPVs, of which five have remained at the factory.
-It became a joint-stock company in 1994, and after bankruptcy in 1997 was taken over as a branch of Energomash.
+By 1986, Atommash had produced 14 RPVs, of which five remained at the factory.
+It became a joint-stock company in 1994, and after bankruptcy in 1997 this ‘nuclear engineering flagship’ was taken over as a branch of Energomash, which appears to retain ownership.

 AEM’s Hungarian power machine engineering joint venture Ganz Energetika EEM makes pumps for Russian and other plants.